uccubecats/Constitution-and-Bylaws/Bylaws.md

-# University of CubeCats Bylaws
+# University of Cincinnati CubeCats Bylaws

 ## Table of Contents